google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ### The scope argument

 The `scope` argument is an object that is passed to `preconditionFn`.
 You'll use the `scope.focusedNode` property to determine which object the context menu was invoked on.
 Why a focused node?
+Why a focused node?
 Because all Blockly components that support context menus implement the `IFocusableNode` interface, so it's a handy way to pass objects (like workspaces, blocks, and comments) that otherwise have nothing in common.

 ### Return value

 The return value of `preconditionFn` is `'enabled'`, `'disabled'`, or `'hidden'`.
-An **enabled** option is shown with black text and is clickable.
-A **disabled** option is shown with grey text and is not clickable.
+An **enabled** option is shown with black text and is selectable.
+A **disabled** option is shown with grey text and is not selectable.
 A **hidden** option is not included in the context menu at all.

 ### Write the function